petesouth/shygames-enemywave/README.md

 - Compile gohttp copy that you your webgames root directory (index.html should live there).
 - Compile and copy the Windowbrowser into the same directory.
 - Run gohttp this will start up a local host web server and launch the Windowbrowser to play the game in the window broser.
-- Same deal with the shygames Native.
+- Same deal with the shyhumangames Native.
 This is just a react-native program running react-native-http-server and react-native-browser streteched over.
 Running a web game url

-### Copyright 2023 ShyGames LLC
+### Copyright 2023 ShyHumanGames LLC

 License for Use of "This software"